pkgw/neurosynchro/doc/train-networks.rst

     <https://keras.io/losses/#binary_crossentropy>`_ loss function.

   The training is run in almost the same way as in the ``generic`` setup, but no sigma-clipping is performed.
-This setup is optimize for the *rho_Q_sign* output parameter, which predicts the sign of the *rho_Q* coefficient.
+This setup is intended for the *rho_Q_sign* output parameter, which predicts the sign of the *rho_Q* coefficient.
+  However, sometimes the ``generic`` scheme actually performs better in practice.
+Once again, investigate by trying both and seeing which gives a better MSE.

 This menu of options is, obviously, quite limited.
 For novel applications, you may have to edit the code to add new training schemes. `Pull requests